SBS Dean's Research Excellence Award

 These awards are open to all full-time staff within SBS and are intended to provide professional development opportunities not otherwise available through existing units.
 Opportunities may include conference attendance, trainings, webinars, bringing in outside speakers or trainers, and other forms of professional development.

-Applications are due no later than March 1, 2019.
+The deadline for applications is March 1, 2020.
 We anticipate at least ten award recipients per year, of up to $1,000 each from SBS, to be matched 1:1 by departments, for a total maximum award of $2,000 per person or group.
 Departments that provide staff with professional development funds can redeploy those funds towards the departmental match.

 SBS Research Development Award